 The things you like, the food you eat, the secrets you keep, the relationships you have...
 The person you are inside and the person you show to others.
 All of these "things" are, in the end, decisions you make.
 Creative decisions.

-"Now, wait a minute", I hear you think, "Who exactly is this cat?
-Who is she to tell me -".
+"Now, wait a minute", I hear you think, "and what makes you the self-diagnosed expert?".
 Alright, alright.
 I hear ya.
 I'll stop rambling and tell you a little bit about myself.
-This is, after all, the about page.
+This is the about page, after all.

-I hail from the flat plains of the Netherlands.
+I'm a hybrid, one of those people who belongs both everywhere and nowhere.
+Concepts of nationality are entirely foreign to me - and I'm not quite sure whether that's an oxymoron or a pun, which shows you how much I know.
 As a child I invented several hair accessories, typed long & complicated stories on my typewriter and developed a sleeping technique to keep my face paint in tact for days on end.
 It involves clingfilm.

-When I was 10 years old, a professional artist visited our school and told me I had talent.
+A professional artist visited our school once and told me I had talent.
 "Yes", I remember thinking, "I do" (note the youthful confidence).
-But it was also clear to me that this, indeed, meant trouble.
+But it was also clear to me that this indeed meant trouble.
 Like it or not, creative talent rarely ends up in a cubicle with 2.3 children and a pension plan.
-It's always exciting, but never easy.

-The first real trouble started in art school, which went against all my expectations.
+So where does the trouble come in?
+For me, the first real trouble started in art school.
 All through adolescence I'd been working towards getting in and yet, when I was finally "in", I realized that I didn't like it at all.
 If anything, I felt stifled.
 Forced.
-Fake.
-Unhappy.
-At the end of the year I went to Denmark for a Summer job and, to my own surprise, I never came back.
+Kind of fake.
+At the end of the first year I joined some friends in Denmark and, to my own surprise, I never came back.

 I will admit that, in hindsight, I'm a little embarrassed by my youthful ignorance.
 The distressing fact that I arrived in Ireland assuming it was part of England for instance.
 Or, when I tried to cross a Polish border right after 9/11 with a completely illegible passport (at that time passports were still written in ink, which would wash away at the merest suggestion of water).